Reanalysis of experimental determinations of polariton-polariton interactions in microcavities: Conclusions

 \section{Conclusions}

-After various corrections have been taken into account, the value of the exciton-exciton interaction constant from experiments at low polariton density ranges between 30~ $\mu$eV-$\mu$m$^2$ and 600 $\mu$eV-$\mu$m$^2$, which is a range of an order of magnitude, with all values lying above the theoretical value.
-There is a compelling agreement of several types of data-- blue shift of the photoluminscence, line broadening of the photoluminescence, and the steady-state energy distribution of short-lifetime polaritons, that indicates the higher side of this range.
+After various corrections have been taken into account, the value of the exciton-exciton interaction constant in GaAs/Al$_x$Ga$_{1-x}$As microcavity structures from experiments at low polariton density ranges from $g_{ex} \sim 30$~$\mu$eV-$\mu$m$^2$ to $g_{ex} \sim 500$~$\mu$eV-$\mu$m$^2$, with all values lying above the theoretical value.
 As discussed above, lower values of the interaction strength fail by orders of magnitude to give a thermalization time of the polaritons adequate to form a condensate within their lifetime, because the thermalization rate is proportional to the square of the interaction strength, and therefore drops off rapidly for low values of $g$.

-Interestingly, the values of the polariton-polariton interaction strength $g$ in structures with multiple quantum wells all fall in the same range as those of single quantum wells, namely, in the range $g \sim 30-60 ~\mu$eV-$\mu$m$^2$.
-The high values of $g_{ex}$ taken from measurements in MQW structures come from multiplying the measured values of $g$ by the number of quantum wells.
-If the excitons interacted efficiently with each other in the vertical direction, there would be much less discrepancy.
-As discussed in Section I, multiplying the measured $g$ by the full number of quantum wells to get $g_{ex}$ is based on the assumption that excitons in different quantum wells are non-interacting.
+In absolute terms, the measured values of the exciton-polariton interaction strength $\tilde g$ in structures with multiple quantum wells all fall in the same range as those of single quantum wells, namely, $\tilde g \sim 50 ~\mu$eV-$\mu$m$^2$.
+The high values of $g_{ex}$ taken from measurements in MQW structures come from multiplying the measured values of $\tilde g$ by the number of quantum wells.
+If the excitons interact efficiently with each other in the vertical direction, then a lower correction term should be used, which would give much less discrepancy.
+As discussed in Section I, multiplying the measured $\tilde g$ by the full number of quantum wells to get $g_{ex}$ is based on the assumption that excitons in different quantum wells are non-interacting.
 In typical structures, however, some quantum wells can be separated only by distances of the order of the excitonic Bohr radius, and therefore one expects excitons to interact with other excitons in nearby wells.
 For the specific case of Refs.~\onlinecite{naturephys} and \onlinecite{ferrier}, a quantum well structure was used with three groups of 4 quantum wells.
 If we assume excitons within a group of four wells do interact, while those in different groups do not interact, this gives a correction factor of 3 rather than 12.
-In this case, the high end of the range given above will be reduced from 500 $\mu$eV-$\mu$m$^2$ to 125 $\mu$eV-$\mu$m$^2$, so that the discrepancy in the values of $g_{ex}$ drops to a factor of 5.
+In this case, the experiments are consistent with $g_{\rm ex}$ $\sim$ 150 $\mu$eV-$\mu$m$^2$, compared to the theoretical expectation of 12-15 $\mu$eV-$\mu$m$^2$.